Project Cost Control Techniques for Successful Budget Management

 Change is inevitable in projects, and it often comes with financial implications.
 Rigorous change control processes help you manage the impact of changes on your budget.
 Here’s how to practice effective change control:

-Read Also: Agile Project Management Tools: Comparison Guide
+Read Also: Optimize Your Project Management Process

 • Change Impact Assessment: Whenever a change is proposed, assess its financial impact.
 Consider the additional costs, the potential for scope creep, and the effect on existing budgets.